 Is there anything more ludicrous, he asks, than our propensity to believe most firmly that which we know least about and to be most sure of ourselves when we are farthest from what we can verify?
 Human beings claiming certainty about the will and nature of God would be humorous, and Michel often presents it that way, were it not that such claims are often the basis for the worse of what human beings are capable of, including prejudice, violence, and killing.
 Even as we seek preposterously to elevate ourselves to the level of the divine, Montaigne reminds us that we remain rooted in our humanity.
 “There is no use our mounting on stilts, for on stilts we must still walk on our own legs.
 And on the loftiest throne in the world we are still sitting only on our own ass.”

 Because of his willingness to embrace messiness and uncertainty as part of the human experience, because of his willingness to call chaos what it is and not something else, Montaigne is one of my heroes.
-So, as a matter of fact, is the star of today’s gospel—Thomas.
+And so is the star of today’s gospel—Thomas.
 “Doubting Thomas,” as he almost always is described, occupies a unique place in the line-up of disciples.
-He’s the one who wouldn’t believe that Jesus had risen, wouldn’t believe second-hand reports from eye witnesses, until he saw Jesus himself, until he saw the wounds in his hands, feet and side.
 Thomas was always brought to our attention in Sunday School as someone not to be like; indeed, Jesus’ put down of Thomas after Thomas finally believes—“Blessed are those who have not seen and yet have come to believe”—provides us two thousand years later with something to be proud of.
 We, not having seen, are the blessed ones while Thomas (the loser) gets in by the skin of his teeth.

 Where was he?
 Perhaps he wasn’t as afraid as the other disciples and was out and about on that first day of the week, as were the women who first saw the empty tomb.
 Perhaps he was on a food run for the rest of the disciples who were too frightened to emerge from their safe house.
 But he misses the big event.
 When the other disciples report that “we have seen the Lord,” Thomas’ response places him forever in the disciples’ hall of shame: “Unless I see the mark of the nails in his hands, and put my finger in the mark of the nails and my hand in his side, I will not believe.”